enamyaovi/alx_be_shell/shell_permissions/README.md

 The script file 4-empty contains an executable script for the Linux command touch.
 This script creates a new file named hello.
 While it might seem a bit unnecessary to create a file with a simple name like hello, it's a handy way to quickly generate empty files for various purposes.

 Fun Fact: The touch command is not just for creating empty files!
 It can also be used to update the timestamp of existing files, making it useful for various file management tasks.

+# CHAPTER 4: SET FILE PERMISSIONS FOR OWNER of HELLO
+Remember the hello file I created earlier that I mentioned might not be necessary?
+Well, I wrote a new script to update its permissions for the owner using octal mode.
+Why octal mode?
+Because it’s faster and more convenient!

+I’ve read that some people find octal mode harder to grasp, but thanks to my mentor Nehemiah, I found it quite manageable.
+I’m planning to learn more about the symbolic mode for changing file permissions in the future.

+On a side note, I discovered that setting file permissions on the Windows command line is far more complicated.
+Now I understand why developers prefer Linux/Unix systems!
+I almost lost my mind trying to figure out the Windows equivalent of the chmod command.
+I’ll tackle that another time.
+For now, that’s all—bye and thanks!